Skip to content

 The arch does break in so it’s not overly noticeable in this shoe as time passes, but again, it’s definitely something that took me a second to get used to because I went into this model with the idea that they’d “feel” like my normal Vans.

-The second drawback with the Vans UltraRange VR3 is that I wish its toe box had a little more width to it.
-This shoe’s toe box tapers fairly aggressively and if you have wide feet, then you may want to avoid this model entirely.
+The second drawback of the Vans UltraRange VR3 is that I wish its toe box had a little more width.
+This shoe’s toe box tapers fairly aggressively, and if you have wide feet, you may want to avoid this model entirely.

 This shoe has unisex sizing which is also something that can be hit or miss because unisex-sized shoes won’t have the same specificity for men’s and women’s feet.
 I often consider unisex sizing as a blanket approach for sizing that doesn’t really excel for particular foot asks.